Life in the Stone age

 When was the stone age?

-Most estimates put the beginning of the stone age at around 2.5 million years ago, with the earliest start being as long ago as 3.5 million years.
-The stone age began as soon as our ancestors evolved enough to work out how to use stone as a tool, with the earliest actual evidence of stone shaping happening 2.5 million million years ago when humans, or whatever we were at the time learned how to chip stone to make it sharper.
-The Stone age ended between 8,700 BC and 2,000 BC depending on the area of the world, but in Britain it ended around 2,500 BC.
+Most estimates put the beginning of the Stone Age at around 2.5 million years ago, with the earliest start being as long ago as 3.5 million years.
+The Stone Age began as soon as our ancestors evolved enough to work out how to use stone as a tool, with the earliest actual evidence of stone shaping happening 2.5 million million years ago when humans, or whatever we were at the time learned how to chip stone to make it sharper.
+The Stone Age ended between 8,700 BC and 2,000 BC depending on the area of the world, but in Britain, it ended around 3,500 BC when someone worked out how to smelt a new metal alloy, and so the Bronze Age began.

 Why was it called the Stone Age?